sskorol/xgo_ros/README.md

 ### ROS2 Humble

 Follow the [official installation guide](https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debians.html) to set up Humble (base version).
-Or you can try some automated scripts like [this](https://github.com/Tiryoh/ros2_setup_scripts_ubuntu/blob/main/ros2-humble-ros-base-main.sh).
+Or you can try automated scripts like [this](https://github.com/Tiryoh/ros2_setup_scripts_ubuntu/blob/main/ros2-humble-ros-base-main.sh).

 ### Serial communication

-ROS2 doesn't support serial communication library used in lots of ROS1 controllers anymore.
+ROS2 doesn't support the serial communication library used in lots of ROS1 controllers.
 So you have to build its catkin-less port manually:
 ```shell
 git clone https://github.com/wjwwood/cxx_serial.git && cd cxx_serial
 nano Makefile
 ```

-There's a hardcoded `CMAKE_INSTALL_PREFIX` that refers to `/tmp` dir.
-To avoid loosing the build output after reboot, you have to update a path:
+A hardcoded `CMAKE_INSTALL_PREFIX` refers to `/tmp` dir.
+To avoid losing the build output after reboot, you have to update a path:
 ```text
 CMAKE_FLAGS := -DCMAKE_INSTALL_PREFIX=/usr/local
 ```